 Many of the following plants are commonly seen in the landscape.
 For photos and identification tips, visit the Center for Aquatic and Invasive Plants database or view the presentation "Poisonous Plants in Pastures."

-If you are not sure about the identity of a pasture plant, you can always have the plant specimen confirmed by your county's UF/IFAS Extension agent.
+If you are unsure about the identity of a pasture plant, you can always have your county's UF/IFAS Extension agent confirm the plant specimen.

 All parts are toxic.
 The toxins affect the stomach and intestines.
 Symptoms include nausea, weakness, salivating.
 Death is rare.